European Traveler

 Garibaldi Circumvesuviana Train Station at Naples Central

 The Circumvesuviana Garibaldi station is in the basement of Naples central station (Stazione Centrale FS).
 Once past the ticket barrier, there is only a small coffee bar in addition to the three railway platforms.
-Check the train times on the screens before passing through the ticket barrier – it is more pleasant to spend time in the more spacious open station area with several coffee and shopping options.
+Check the train times on the screens before passing through the ticket barrier – it is more pleasant to spend time in the more spacious open station area with several coffee shops and shopping options.

 At busy times, it is sensible to go down to the platform a few minutes early before the rush of arriving passengers going up the stairs.
 Go to the far end of the platform to board the first coach of the train traveling from Garibaldi.